DewieDecimal/Online-Retail-Analysis-with-SQL-and-Tableau/README.md

 * UnitPrice: Unit price.
 Numeric, Product price per unit in sterling.
 * CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 * Country: Country name.
 Nominal, the name of the country where each customer resides.

-## Methodology
-Explore and analyze the data set using the tools that I have been learning and using at work:
-- Excel for skimming and improving the efficiency of cleaning data
-- PostgreSQL for cleaning and analyzing data
-- Tableau for visualizing findings

 ## Primary Objective